tech-kevaughn/SAML-OAuth-OIDC-lab/README.md

 # IAM Federation Lab: SAML 2.0, OIDC, and OAuth 2.0 with Auth0

 ## Overview
-This project demonstrates hands-on identity federation using Auth0.
+This project demonstrates hands-on identity federation using Auth0 tenant to test protocol behaviors.
 I built and tested SAML 2.0 SSO, OpenID Connect authentication, and OAuth 2.0 authorization flows.
+During this process, I configured a SAML web app to inspect XML assertions using SAML-tracer, and then set up an OIDC flow to decode JWTs and map claims.

 ## Tools Used
 - Auth0